realitytracing/Reality-Tracing-WIP/human-foundations/habituation.md

 ## Scope of Habituation

-Habituation applies not only to ideas and behaviors, but to cognitive pathways themselves.
+Habituation applies not only to behaviors and actions, but to **internal pathways themselves**.

-Intuition, reasoning, emotion, memory, and sensory processing can all become weighted through repeated use.
+Intuition, reasoning, imagination, emotion, memory, and sensory processing can all become weighted through repeated use.
 Over time, this weighting shapes:
 - What feels natural
 - What feels effortful
 - What feels costly to reconsider
+- What feels “default” under pressure

 Habituation is therefore not merely behavioral.
-It is structural.
+It is **structural**.

+A system can habituate into:
+- Physical routines
+- Emotional responses
+- Cognitive styles
+- Modes of thinking or abstraction

+Thinking itself can become a dominant habituated path.

 ---